mikededo/dartBarrelFileGenerator/README.md

 - `dartBarrelFileGenerator.excludeFreezed: false` (by default).
 - `dartBarrelFileGenerator.excludeGenerated: false` (by default).

+Additionally, you can create a list of glob file patterns to exclude with the `dartBarrelFileGenerator.excludeFileList`.

 ### Custom file name

 By default, the extension will create a new file named as the folder name, appended by the `.dart` extension.
 However, if you want to set the name, you can activate the following option: